OpenNMT/OpenNMT/docs/training/embeddings.md

 ## Fixed

 By default these embeddings will be updated during training, but they can be held fixed using `-fix_word_vecs_enc` and `-fix_word_vecs_dec` options.
 These options can be enabled or disabled during a retraining.

+## Extraction

+The `tools/extract_embeddings.lua` can be used to extract the model word embeddings into text files.
+They can then be easily transformed into another format for visualization or processing.